aio-libs/aiozmq/docs/rpc.rst

     Usually for this function you need to use *connect* parameter, but :term:`ZeroMQ` does not forbid to use *bind*.

-    .. seealso:: Please take a look on :meth:`aiozmq.ZmqEventLoop.create_zmq_connection` for valid
-       values to *connect* and *bind* parameters.

     :param aiozmq.ZmqEventLoop loop: an optional parameter to point :ref:`asyncio-event-loop`.  if *loop* is *None* then default